Inria-Empenn/spmbasics/README.md

 * Important note regarding to the base folder: Base folder should contain the results from the [batch_step](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/introduction/) interface.
 It is recommended to run the ```shasum_checker.sh``` on it once it is finished and then lock the writing access using ``` chmod a=rx -R filename ``` for linux.

+To avoid loading everything at once it is possible to comment out within the script and perform tasks step by step.

 * <u> REMINDER</u>: Make sure to save your results of preprocessing into different folders and direct their paths accordingly.